 Hard Tech and Soft Tech Companies

-They are the foundation of digital technology and are the prototypes of tech company, and Software, hardware, (of recent) wetware production and sales, and internet services are the core of their operations.
+They are the foundation of digital technology and are the prototypes of tech company.
+Software, hardware, (of recent) wetware production and sales, and internet services are the core of their operations.
 Examples of these companies are Oracle, Microsoft, Apple and IBM.

-This category of tech companies can be referred to as a hybrid.
-They have two sides; Uber for example can be called a transport company or tech company depending on side you are looking at it from.
+However, there is a category of tech companies can be referred to as a hybrid.
+They have two sides; for example, Uber can be called a transport company or tech company depending on the side you are looking at it from.

 African Tech Companies are Mostly Soft Tech Companies

-In Africa, our tech companies are very much on the soft side.
-We have not built a known ingenious business that invests heavily in scientific research and creates technology, but we have built many businesses that uses digital technologies to create valuable products and services.
+In Africa, our tech companies are very much on the soft side based on. this above categorisation.
+African tech companies have not built a known ingenious business that invests heavily in scientific research and creates core technology other than app and web applications, but many indigenous businesses have been built that use digital technologies to create valuable products and services.

 Much Ado about the Label ‘Tech Company’ and ‘Tech Start-up’

-While many startups are in a rush to identify with the label, the label may not mean much in the near future.
-There will come a time when there will be so many tech companies (especially Soft Techs) that the label Tech company’ and ‘tech start-up will not be necessary.
-According to Alex Payne in 2012,
+According to Alex Payne in 2012, while many startups are in a rush to identify with the label, the label may not mean much in the near future.
+There will come a time when there will be so many tech companies (especially Soft Techs) that the label Tech company’ and ‘tech start-up’ will not be necessary.

 “‘Tech company’ and ‘tech start-up’ are over applied labels that have outlived their usefulness…Calling practically all growing contemporary businesses ‘technology companies’ is about as useful as calling the enterprises of the industrial era ‘factory companies.’”

-Well, in Africa, we just started applying the label and we are obviously enjoying all the goodies that comes with it.
+Well, in Africa, entrepreneurs only just started applying the label to the companies and they are obviously enjoying all the goodies that come with it.